davidholyko/dko-tic-tac-toe-client/README.md

 Break down problems into smallest solvable problem and build up.
 Take a break after certain amount of time regardless of progress.
-Write down diagrams.
+Write down diagrams if stuck.
-Explain code to peers for different approaches to solve the problem
+Explain code to peers for different approaches to solve the problem.

 ## Unsolved Problems